 Know the Ingredients

 Danti Baliospermum montanum: Danti or Nagdanti refers to roots of the plant Baliospermum montanum, found throughout the sub-Himalayan tracts from Kashmir to Khasi Hills, West Bengal, Bihar and Central and Peninsular India.

 The roots are used in Ayurveda for abdominal pain, constipation, calculus, general anasarca, piles, helminthic manifestations, scabies, skin disorders, suppurative ulcers and diseases caused by the vitiation of Kapha and pitta.

-Danti is used for skin diseases, gastrointestinal diseases, colic, constipation, worms, piles, leprosy, enlargement of spleen, dropsy, edema, jaundice and stomach disorders.
+Danti is used for the skin diseases, gastrointestinal diseases, colic, constipation, worms, piles, leprosy, enlargement of the spleen, dropsy, edema, jaundice and stomach disorders.